nasa/prog_models/sphinx_config/dev_guide.rst

 * Write release notes
 * Update version number in src/\*/__init__.py and setup.py
 * For releases adding new features- ensure that NASA release process has been followed.
+* Confirm that on GitHub Releases page, the next release has been started and that a schedule is present including at least Release Date, Release Review Date, and Release Branch Opening Date.

+Note: when making change to this, update the message in the github actions workflows

 Post-Release Checklist
 ***********************